Project Oversight

 Independent supervision of renovations, repairs, and capital improvements.
 Verifying work is done right.

 When capital works begin, risk shifts from gradual deterioration to execution.
-Independent oversight ensures that scope, specification, and delivery remain aligned with your interests throughout the project lifecycle.
+Objective oversight ensures that scope, specification, and delivery remain aligned with your interests throughout the project lifecycle.

 Independent Verification

 Project Oversight does not replace your contractor.
-It provides independent verification alongside them.
+It provides objective verification alongside them.

 The objective is simple: confirm that what is proposed is necessary, what is specified is appropriate, and what is delivered meets the agreed standard.

 You may already have a contractor.
-Independent oversight ensures that recommendations and completed work are assessed solely against your interests and the long-term integrity of the estate.
+Objective oversight ensures that recommendations and completed work are assessed solely against your interests and the long-term integrity of your estate.

-- Completion verification: Independent confirmation that agreed work has been delivered to an appropriate standard.
+• Completion verification: Objective confirmation that agreed work has been delivered to an appropriate standard.

 Repair vs Replace

 In some cases, replacement is proposed where targeted repair may be sufficient.
-Independent review ensures that the underlying issue is clearly understood before major capital decisions are made.
+Technical review ensures that the underlying issue is clearly understood before major capital decisions are made.

 Where replacement is genuinely required, you can proceed with confidence that it is justified and proportionate.